Advertiser Disclosure

 Whether you’re traveling with family or solo, on an epic adventure or a weekend getaway, travel insurance can go a long way toward providing peace of mind during your trip.
 And if things should go wrong, you’ll find consolation in being financially covered.

-With all that’s at stake, you’ve probably given serious thought to purchasing travel insurance just like I have.
-There have certainly been times when I’ve needed it, including severe flight delays, a parasailing accident in Mexico, and when my luggage took a trip of its own!
+With all that’s at stake, you’ve probably seriously considered purchasing travel insurance, just like I have.
+There have certainly been times when I’ve needed it, including severe flight delays, a parasailing accident in Mexico, and when my luggage took its own trip!

-Unfortunately, it’s also easy to become overwhelmed with the vast selection of travel insurance options available.
+Unfortunately, it’s also easy to become overwhelmed by the vast travel insurance options available.
 We’ve created this guide to help you sort through the confusion and demystify the process.

 In this article, we’ll cover all the information you need to: